Home On The Range #002: Turning The Corner

 Initial Windbreak Trees – These Anchor the Whole System

 On the prevailing windward side of where we would be planting, we prepared for planting a windbreak consisting of larger trees filled in with understory vegetation.
 The winds can be extreme across the valley where my farm is located, and some commercial operations have had their greenhouses damaged multiple times.
 To stave off wind and severe weather erosion, the raised planter beds were reinforced with some logs around the base.
-Raising the planter beds has the additional benefit of preventing and snowmelt erosion during inclement weather.
+Raising the planter beds has the additional benefit of preventing water and snowmelt erosion during inclement weather.
 Putting up poles around the perimeter of the area to run pest-prevention fladry was the next step.
 These poles will also provide a base for shade protection during the hotter months.

 USDA